well-typed/specialist/README.md

 Add this plugin to `build-depends` and use `-fplugin=GHC.Specialist` on whatever modules you wish to instrument.
 To set a dynamic sample rate for plugin output, use `-fplugin-opt=GHC.Specialist:f:N` where `N` is the decimal probability of output being emitted anytime instrumentation is executed.
+To set the plugin verbosity use `-fplugin-opt=GHC.Specialist:v` for verbose and `-fplugin-opt=GHC.Specialist:vv` for more verbose.

 ## Tests

-Currently, the test suite is implemented as golden tests.
-This could be better, since we could easily get our hands on the event log output of the test executables and work directly with the `SpecialistNotes` held in the event log.
+The test suite includes some basic unit tests.
+Each unit test consists of an instrumented executable (see the `test-TX` executables in the cabal file).
+These are included as `build-tool-depends` for the test suite, which executes the executables and retrieves the specialist notes from the event log output using the `specialyze` executable tool.

+Various conditions are then checked for each of the tests to ensure that the overloaded calls are what we expect and that the data included in the notes is accurate.